 In general, the Lincoln University DBA program coursework is delivered by the Lincoln University professors using a face-to-face educational mode on a semester basis.
-Some academic coursework including internship, special projects, and dissertations' supervision may be provided in a special studies format (see page 26).
-When the student's research or study assignment requires him/her to be away from campus, selected core or elective concentration courses may also be offered as special studies.
+Some academic coursework including internship, special projects, and dissertations' supervision may be provided in a special studies format, when the student's research or study assignment requires them to be away from campus.
+Selected required core or elective concentration courses may be offered in a special studies format during periods when students are not normally expected to be on campus (e.g. summer or winter breaks).

 The majority of students accepted into the DBA program are expected to be in full-time attendance and available to take classes as scheduled during the University's normal operating hours.
-Students are also expected to be continuously enrolled in the DBA program courses throughout their entire program of study unless specific individual exceptions are granted.
+Students are also expected to be continuously enrolled in DBA program courses throughout their entire program of study unless specific individual exceptions are granted.